The Australian Pink Floyd Show Fan Guide

 Frequently Asked Questions

 How long is the concert?
-The total concert duration, including a scheduled intermission, is typically around 2.5 to 3 hours.
-This allows for comprehensive performances of album sides and a seamless transition between the two main sets.
+The concert typically runs for around 2.5 to 3 hours, including one intermission.
+This allows for a comprehensive exploration of Pink Floyd's extensive musical repertoire and ensures the full concert experience.

 Top Tips for The Australian Pink Floyd Show at The Brighton Centre